humdrum-tools/vhv-documentation/filter/semitones/index.md

 *-
 </script>

+Notice that the MIDI note number plus the semitone interval below it gives the note number of the next note.

 ## Dealing with chords ##

 When chords are present in the input data, only the first note in the chord will be considered.
-If you do not know the ordering of the notes in the chord, or you want to force the highest or lowest note in the chord to be used, use the *chord*  filter to sort the notes in the chord before analysis.
+If you do not know the ordering of notes in the chord, or you want to force the highest or lowest note in the chord to be used, use the *chord*  filter to sort the notes in the chord before analysis.